 Latest from Blog

-Opening call for the microcredential learning programme Anthropocene: The Contemporary World in Transdisciplinary Perspective will launch...
+Registration for the micro-credential learning program Anthropocene: The Contemporary World in Transdisciplinary Perspective is now open!...

 05. 03.
 2024 The New York Times published an explosive report that the Subcommission on Quaternary Stratigraphy (SQS),...